ShravannJain/packetracer-hub/README.md

 # Packet Tracer Projects

-This repository contains various **Packet Tracer** networking projects, ranging from basic home networks to advanced setups[still learning though].
+This repository contains various **Packet Tracer** networking projects, That includes all my learning progress.

 ## 📌 About
 These projects are created to **learn and simulate** different networking concepts using **Cisco Packet Tracer**.